krypt0nn/hyperborea/paper.md

     // Information about the client
     client: Client,

+    // Information about the server to which
-    // Server to which the client is connected
+    // the client is connected
-    server: Server,
+    server: Server

-    // Certificate that proves that the client
-    // is connected to the given server
-    certificate: ConnectionCertificate
 };

 type AnnounceRequestServer = {